-Reasoning with /q-reason
+Reasoning with /h-reason

-/q-reason is our current auth approach the
+/h-reason is our current auth approach sound?

-right one? what's the weakest link?
+what's the weakest link?

-/q-reason I want to think through our caching
+/h-reason I want to think through our caching

 strategy.
 Gather context and prepare for framing.

-/q-reason let's reason about the database
+/h-reason let's reason about the database

 migration before deciding anything

-/q-reason figure out the best caching approach
+/h-reason figure out the best caching approach

-/q-reason fix the auth architecture problem,
+/h-reason analyze the auth architecture problem,

 Depth modes

-Mode When What happens
+Depth When What happens

 Deep Hard to reverse, security implications, cross-team impact Full cycle + rich parity rules, rollback runbook, refresh triggers